 Vale said the survey of mine disaster causes conducted by international law firm Skadden, Arps, Slate, Meagher & Flom LLP is expected to be ended by the end of September.

 Vale also said during the meeting that it expected to restart the operation of Brucutu mine soon.
-The full resumption of the mine depends on whether the court thinks it is safe.Asian Metal Copyright This amount does not include environmental costs, which are likely to be gradually increased with the progress.Asian Metal Copyright The mine currently operates at only one-third of its capacity, or 10 million tons per year.
+The full resumption of the mine depends on whether the court thinks it is safe.Asian Metal Copyright After the mine disaster occurred, Vale not only dealt with the follow-up issues, but also was suffered by the resignation of its CEO and other executives, and had to spend billions dollars for compensation and cleanup costs.Asian Metal Copyright The mine currently operates at only one-third of its capacity, or 10 million tons per year.

 Copyright © Asian Metal Ltd All rights reserved.